Annex 5.1 - Specificities for associations

 Hierarchical involvement: criterion A1

 ℹ️ Criterion A1: A coordinator is appointed internally.
-He or she leads the process and is responsible for the development, implementation and monitoring of the transition plan.
+They shall lead the approach and are responsible for the development, implementation and monitoring of the transition plan.
 More details here.

 Specificities and recommended adaptations for an association:

 This criterion does apply to associations, but must take into account the particularities of this type of structure.
-Associations, often small in size and with limited resources, also have specific governance involving employees, elected officials, and volunteers.
-Thus, to ensure an effective Bilan Carbone® process, it is recommended to organize a dedicated team within the association, according to its capacity:
+Associations, often small with limited resources, also have specific governance involving employees, elected officials and volunteers.
+Thus, to ensure an effective Bilan Carbone® approach, it is recommended to organise a dedicated team within the association according to its capacity:

 Ideally:

-A Working Group (WG) internal composed of active volunteers and/or employees of the association.
-These voluntary stakeholders integrate according to their level of familiarization with carbon issues.
+A Working Group (WG) internal made up of active volunteers and/or employees of the association.
+These voluntary stakeholders join according to their level of awareness of carbon issues.

 A member of the Board of Directors (BoD) as a reference